glenux/happy-send/README.md

-# Happy Send
+# HappySend

-Happy-Send is a tool that makes it easy to send wishes to lots of people through short text messages.
+HappySend is a tool that makes it easy to send wishes to lots of people through short text messages.

 It simply parses a CSV file and uses [KDE Connect](https://community.kde.org/KDEConnect) command line tool to control your smartphone.